Parbelaez/p1-html-css/README.md

 ### Music

-For this page, Spotify iframes were used, along with a copyrighted photo with its correspondent mention.
+For this page, Spotify iframes were used, along with a copyrighted photo with its corresponding mention.
 Some audio clips can be inserted in the future, as the work on the album progresses.

 ### Photography

 A set of personal photos.
-Some of them are not part of my Instagram acount.
+Some of them are not part of my Instagram account.
 Flexbox was used to create the matrix.